lonexil/API-GUIDE/API guide for beginner.md

  # What is an Api?
 A Beginner's Guide

  ## 1.Introduction
- Evertime you check weather app or log into Twitter, you are using API without even knowing it.
+ Everytime you check weather app or log into Twitter, you are using API without even knowing it.
  An application Programming interface (API) is just a way for systems to talk to each other.

- ## 2. What Is An Api?
+ ## 2. What Is An API?
- Think of an API like a resturant waiter.
+ Think of an API like a restuarant waiter.
- - You the customer dont go to the kitchen yourself to cook.
+ - You the customer don't go to the kitchen yourself to cook.
  - You tell the waiter what you want ("I want pizza")
  - The waiter goes to the kitchen, gives your order to the chef, and brings back food.

+ In this case,
- In this case the API is the waiter
+ - The API is the waiter

- The kitchen is the system/App
+ - The kitchen is the system/App

- You are the user/program that needs something
+ - You are the user/program that needs something

  So API is the messenger that takes your  request, tells the system what to do, and brings back the result.